VoronDesign/Voron-Documentation/sourcing.md

 Typical printers require approximately 1.5kg of the primary color and 0.3kg of the alternate color, assuming no failed or reprinted parts.
 Most people end up reprinting a few parts and a few mods, so plan on 2kg of the primary color.

+For informtion on selecting parts to print, clarification of colors and quantities, and even what parts PIF will provide, see the [Printed Part Reference](https://docs.google.com/spreadsheets/d/1njgHapSZLiQHobrEVkeuAuhhDsXzFOJOiIpvfVFeGxQ/edit?usp=sharing) spreadsheet.

 ### Print Settings

 These are the recommended settings.